-- At least one member of each team must be a matriculated student at an eligible UC campus to enter the contest.
+- At least one member of each team must be a matriculated student at an eligible campus to enter the contest.
 Please visit contest category descriptions to view a list of eligible campuses for each category.

 - Big Ideas projects must be student initiated and student led.
 Faculty, staff, and external partners may only play an advisory role for student teams.

 - Student teams may submit an application to only one category.
 If an application is submitted to more than one category, only the first submission received will be reviewed.
-One student may participate in more than one project team so long as each team submits a unique pre-proposal application.
+One student may participate in more than one project team as long as each team submits a unique pre-proposal application.

 - Student teams cannot seek funding from Big Ideas for projects that have previously won a Big Ideas award, unless they are submitting a proposal in the “Scaling Up Big Ideas” category.
 Teams that have won a Scaling Up award in the past are not eligible to reapply.

 Prizes will only be awarded for high-quality submissions.
 Decisions of the judges are final and not subject to appeal.
-Please note that many contest categories have category-specific rules.
-Applicants should carefully review the descriptions for the category to which they are applying.

 Full Proposal Application Requirements

 Finalist teams will have the opportunity to develop and refine their pre-proposals into ten to fifteen page full proposals due on Tuesday, March 10, 2015.
 In this full proposal, finalists will expand on the ideas presented in their pre-proposals, edit their proposals based on judges’ feedback, and have the opportunity to refine their project ideas through collaboration with a Big Ideas mentor.
 From the finalist pool, judges will select between two and five award winners in each category.